vic30004/CurrencyConverterPy/README.md

 # How to run app

-In order to run this application, simple clone or download the repo and run it using you your preferred IDE.
+In order to run this application, simply clone or download the repo and run it using you your preferred IDE.